-4.2 Illegal Land Occupation
+4.2 Illegal Land Occupation VERSAL ALLIANCE

 In 2009, delegations from the SUA attended several court cases in Southeast Turkey faced by the Mor [Saint] Gabriel Monastery and visited many villages in the area to understand the plight of the Aramean people8.
+In 2010 and 2011, the SUA similarly visited the Southeast of Turkey to review matters and uncover what was taking place.
 What SUA has seen and heard from the local Aramean people was truly appalling and alarming.
 There is substantial evidence, including Turkish governmental records, proving that a significant amount of land is currently being expropriated from the indigenous Aramean people in Southeast Turkey9.
+This sabotage were enumerated.
+According to paragraph (f) one of these groups were the "indigenous foreigners" (yerli yabancılar).
+These indigenous foreigners were Turkish citizens of Greek and Armenian origin.
+Thus, even before Turkey ratified the Declaration it would appear that the Turkish government acknowledges the existence of its indigenous population.

-This is a continuation of the same policy which has seen the much publicised St. Gabriel Syriac Orthodox Monastery face six (6) trials and the potential loss of more than 800,000 - 1,000,000 square metres of land (refer to Annexure 1 which gives you a complete summary of the St Gabriel Monastery cases and their current status).
+8 cf., e.g., Sundays Zaman, 30/08/2009: 'Arameans search for roots and rights in Mardin', by Ayse Karabat is a continuation of the same policy which has seen the much publicised St. Gabriel Syriac Orthodox Monastery face six (6) trials and the potential loss of more than 800,000 - 1,000,000 square metres of land (refer to Annexure 1 which gives you a complete summary of the St Gabriel Monastery cases and their current status).